 We did not identify geologic hazards that we believe preclude development of the project.
-Conditions we identified that may pose hazards or constraints to development include expansive soil lenses, potentially collapse prohe soils, and existing undocumented fill.
+Conditions we identified that may pose hazards or constraints to development include expansive soil lenses, potentially collapse prone soils, and existing undocumented fill.
+These conditions are sporadic and may exist anywhere on the site.
 Regional geologic conditions that impact the site include and seismicity and radioactivity.
+Site specific geotechnical investigations with additional borings will be performed prior to construction.
+If the presence of expansive soil lenses, potentially collapse prone soils, and existing undocumented fill are identified during the site specific geotechnical investigations for mitigation will be provided.
 We believe these conditions can be mitigated with engineering design and construction methods commonly employed in this area.
 These conditions are discussed in greater detail in the sections that follow.